pdp10/AstroJournal/README.md

 MS Excel, LibreOffice SpreadSheet) or a common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit).
-To customise the document header and footer, please look at the folder latex_header_footer to find the Latex files for the header and footer.
+To customise the document header and footer, please look at the folder latex_header_footer to find the LaTeX files for the header and footer.
 Also these files can be edited with any common text editor.